RR0/uDb/README.md

     node udb.js [<sources file>] [<data file>]

-will look for `usources.txt` as a source file, and `U.RND` as a data file in the current directory.
+If no files are specified, it will look for `usources.txt` as a source file, and `U.RND` as a data file in the current directory.

 This will display the decoded records, like below (just 10 first records listed here):